European Foundation

 Training can be provided to the laid-off employee that lasts up to 6 months after the dismissal date and the costs of which should be equivalent to the employee's monthly remuneration when on holiday leave, but should not exceed 200% of the national monthly minimum wage: PLN 3,010 in 2022 (EUR 638).
 The help consists of job outplacement service, vocational counselling, training and assistance in active job search.

 Solidarity allowance was a temporary solution introduced in June 2020.
 The instrument covered all redundant workers who were employed on the basis of contract of employment for at least 90 days in 2020.
 The amount of the allowance was PLN 1,400 (€318) and for anyone who meets the eligibility criteria.
-After the expiry of the 3 months receiving the solidarity allowance, the employee was entitled to regular unemployment benefit (provided that they met the criteria).
+After 3 months receiving the solidarity allowance, the employee was entitled to regular unemployment benefit (provided that they met the criteria).

 Updates